ljmirani/theater-premieres/README.md

  # Project Two: Theater Premieres

 For the second Project of the Lede Program 2024 I wanted to make a guide to the new plays of some of my favorite theaters in Munich and Berlin.
 Honestly this project failed - but
 I also learned quite a few things (so not a total fail).
-My mistakes were bad time-management (to be fair, that wad due to an unexpectly big workload in my job), overcomplicating things and wanting to do more than I could at this point.
+My mistakes were bad time-management (to be fair, that was due to an unexpectly big workload in my job), overcomplicating things and wanting to do more than I could at this point.
 So it became a fraction of what it was supposed to be, but that is okay and onto the next.

 ## Data